Living in Atlanta, Georgia

 Getting Around

 Atlanta is built around a network of interstates and arterial roads, with public transit options focused on the MARTA rail and bus systems.
-Commute experience can vary dramatically depending on where you live relative to job centers and transit lines.
+Your commute experience can vary dramatically depending on where you live relative to job centers and transit lines.

 Typical Drive Times